Haivision/srt/logging/README.md

 in the `hvu` namespace.

-2. `SysLocalTime`: returns the `tm` structure for the local time basing on given value that should be the number of seconds sinc epoch.
+2. `SysLocalTime`: returns the `tm` structure for the local time basing on given value that should be the number of seconds since epoch.
 This should replicate the reentrant versions of the `localtime` function.